S8A/s8a.github.io/_programs/umc-pro633-crud.md

 layout: program
 name: UMC Campus CRUD
 icon: umc-logo.png
-summary: "Tool for managing a database of UMC students and their grades.
+summary: >
-Made as an assignment for Programming 3."
+  Tool for managing a database of UMC students and their grades.
+Made as an assignment for the UMC's Programming III course.
 features:
 - "Made in Python 3 with the PyMySQL library."
 - "Only available in Spanish."